Dima-369/kitty-scrollback.nvim/README.md

 ## Adding `paste_window_on_insert` to opts

-I added this as a test, but it turns out that on entering insert mode, the buffer is quit?
+I added this as a test, but it turns out that on entering insert mode, the buffer is quit, which is weird.

 # Original README